-MBA courses are offered fully online with select courses also offered in a hybrid format.
-Classes are offered either in 8 week or 16 week formats.
-The calendar of course offerings allows a student the possibility of completing their MBA in as little as one year.
-Contact the MBA Director for additional information on the Fast Track option.
+MBA courses are offered fully online.
+Classes are offered in 8-week formats with few exceptions.
+The calendar of course offerings allows select students the possibility of completing their MBA in as few as 12 months.
+Contact the program director for additional information.

 The Master of Business Administration's comprehensive examination will require knowledge of specific information drawn from accounting, finance, management, and marketing, or a combination of these, as well as some knowledge of international business, the legal and regulatory environment of business, ethics and social responsibility in business, statistical analysis, and economics.
-The student must successfully complete this exam (scale of 220 to 300) with a minimum score of 249.
-Should a student score below the minimum score, he/she will be required to pass a written and oral exam.
+The student must successfully complete this exam (scale of 220 to 300) with a minimum score at the 25th percentile.
+Students who score below the minimum score, will be required to pass a written and oral exam.